LeetSync/LeetSync/README.md

 ## How it Works

-LeetSync utilizes the LeetCode API to fetch your submission data and the GitHub API to create a new file or update an existing one in your selected repository.
+LeetSync2 utilizes the LeetCode API to fetch your submission data and the GitHub API to create a new file or update an existing one in your selected repository.

 ## Installation